Malka, Jordan

-Malka (ملكا) is a Jordanian town located in the north of Irbid on the border with Syria (opposite the Golan Heights).
-It is one of the largest villages in Bani Kinanah Department.
-It has fertile soil and abundant springs.
-It has the largest pond in the north of Jordan, called Al-ʿAra'is Pond.
+Malka (ملكا) is a town in Irbid Governorate, Jordan, within Bani Kinanah District.
+Official locality tables published by the Department of Statistics list Malka among the localities of Irbid.
+The village has the largest population in the Bani Kinanah region, with a total population of 14,618 people.

+Malka is associated with Al-Arayes Pond, a natural pond/wetland site in the same district that has received conservation and press attention for its biodiversity and role for birds.

 Malka Municipality was established in 1974 and remained so until 2001, when the municipalities in the Malka area were merged with Khalid bin Al-Waleed Municipality.
 Later, Malka and Mansoura Municipality, which is affiliated with Khalid bin Al-Waleed Municipality, was founded.
 Malka has a post office that was established in 1966, and a park was also created to serve the people of Malka and the surrounding villages.

-Name Origin
+Name origin

 Malka was named after a Roman queen who lived there, named "Malka."
 The caves, grottos, and olive trees indicate that Malka was home to various civilizations, including the Roman, Islamic, and Ottoman eras.
 It is also known for its rich traditions, customs, and folk songs.

+Demography

+Jordan's official end‑2025 locality estimates list Malka with an estimated total population of 14,618 (7,428 male; 7,190 female) and 3,041 households.

+Within Irbid Governorate, the Ministry of Interior describes the governorate as being in the far north of the country, with boundaries extending to the Jordanian–Syrian border and up to the Yarmouk River area.